 Other than that, Michele isn't into fad diets or extreme restriction.
 "Every single thing that I put into my body is to nourish and fuel my body," she says.
 "I’ve always felt that food is fuel so what you’re eating is going to help your body.
 So I don’t eat junk food, I don’t eat processed food.
 I keep only fresh and healthy ingredients in my home so I can feel my absolute best."

 As for fitness, Michele turns to SoulCycle and hot yoga.
 More specifically, she takes two SoulCycle classes per week along with one or two hot yoga classes at L.A. hot spot CorePower Yoga.
 In between these studio workouts, she goes hiking.
 "I hike all the time," she says.
 "We have so many great trails here on the West Coast so I love being outdoors and I love getting a workout outside."
-If you're on the East Coast and outside workouts are getting fewer and farther between thanks to dropping temperatures, you can still stay active by taking frequent walks (it's the quickest way to boost your mood, BTW).
+If you're on the East Coast and outside workouts are getting fewer and farther between thanks to dropping temperatures, you can still stay active by taking frequent walks that boost your mood.

 Michele's pre-wedding wellness plan is refreshing in that it's about maintaining a long-term healthy lifestyle.
 There aren't any unachievable short-term goals, crash diets, or insane workouts.
 It's all about making healthy choices as often as possible.
 "If you’re always taking good care of yourself, and if you’re always eating right … then no matter what comes up, you don’t feel like you need to adjust or increase or anything," she says.
 "My goal is to keep on this great track that I feel like I’m already on, and then I know I’ll feel great on my wedding day."
 We'll cheers to that.

 Next, read all about how one Byrdie editor prepared for her wedding day, both beauty- and wellness-wise.